scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 You can navigate folders in GraphTerm using GUI-like actions, like you would do in the Windows Explorer or the Mac Finder, while retaining the ability to drop back to the CLI at any time.
-If the current command line is empty, clicking on a folder or filename will insert a new command line of the form::
+If the current command line is empty, clicking on a hyperlinked folder will insert a new command line of the form::

    cd newdir; gls -f